Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Experiments

 \subsection{Results on UniAttackData+}

-We employed a range of CLIP-based baseline models (including CLIP-V, CLIP, CoOp without class-specific context, and CoOp with class-specific context) to evaluate the performance of shared-space learning models on our dataset.
-In addition, we assessed algorithms specifically designed for PAD/FFD, such as CFPL-FAS, MoE-FFD, and LLA-Net, to determine their generalization capabilities.
-We also compared our approach with the recently released $FA^3-CLIP$, an algorithm specifically designed for unified attack detection.
-The detailed experimental results are presented in Table~\ref{tab_protocol}.
+We employ a range of CLIP-based baselines, including CLIP~\cite{radford2021learning}, CLIP-V~\cite{radford2021learning}, and CoOp~\cite{zhou2022learning} to evaluate the performance in UAD on our dataset.
+In addition, we assess algorithms specifically designed for PAD/FFD, such as CFPL-FAS~\cite{liu2024cfpl}, MoE-FFD~\cite{kong2024moe}, and LLA-Net~\cite{nguyen2024laa}, to examine their generalization capabilities.
+We also compare our approach with the recently released FA$^3$-CLIP, an algorithm tailored for unified attack detection.
+The detailed experimental results are presented in Tab.~\ref{tab_UniAttackData+}.